11 BEST Database Management Software (2025)

 10) PHPMyAdmin

 It is a helpful DBMS tool that allows data alteration, modification, or deletion.
 Furthermore, it can change the table structure of a database.
-The software can manage multiple databases at the same time.
-It also lets you process various SQL queries and manage users, indexes, and permissions.
+I could manage multiple databases at the same time and it also helped me process various SQL queries and manage users, indexes, and permissions.

 PHPMyAdmin